Battlefield 2042 gameplay trailer revealed at Microsoft show

 Today at the Xbox and Bethesda show (still feels weird putting those two together), EA debuted the Battlefield 2042 gameplay trailer.
 You can watch it above.

-We'll have more thoughts on the video shortly, but for additional detail on Battlefield 2042 itself, we've collected everything we know about it here.
+We'll have more thoughts on the video shortly, but for more details on Battlefield 2042 itself, we've dumped everything we know about it here.